apache/etch/binding-c/runtime/c/README.txt

 APR and APR-ICONV can be build via MS Visual Studio GUI.
 After that, all needed artifacts have to be copied to above folder and file structure.
 If you do so, please follow the instructions on http://apr.apache.org/compiling_win32.html.
 The installation to <ETCH_EXTERNAL_DEPENDS> have to be done by hand.
-Nedded projects are: apr, apriconv, libapr, libapriconv, libapriconv_ccs_modules and libapriconv_ces_modules.
+Needed projects are: apr, apriconv, libapr, libapriconv, libapriconv_ccs_modules and libapriconv_ces_modules.

 A much more easy way is to use our apr-install.bat script (../trunk/scrips/).
 To run the